Something New Baby Blanket

 GAUGE

-16 stitches x 12 rows in Crossed Double Crochet as written below = 4 inches x 4 inches.
+16 stitches x 12 rows in Crossed Double Crochet as written in pattern = 4 inches x 4 inches.

 FINISHED SIZE